RAAHS provide health care and free medicine without a prescription to eligible patients in remote areas.

 Schedule 8 or extemporaneously prepared medicine must be prescribed on an approved prescription form and dispensed under standard PBS arrangements.

-For a detailed listing of medicines available under the PBS, refer to the Schedule of Pharmaceutical Benefits on the Department of Health website.
+For a detailed listing of medicines available under the PBS, go to the Schedule of Pharmaceutical Benefits on the Department of Health website.

 Completing an order form